-Participants may elect to invest their account balances in any of the available investment options provided by the Plan.
 Participants may change their investment options on any business day, subject to certain short-term trading restrictions outlined in the plan document.

 The portion of the Plan currently invested in the PCA Common Stock Fund, and any future employee or employer contributions used to acquire PCA common stock, is invested in an Employee Stock Ownership Plan ("ESOP").
-Plan participants may instruct the Plan's trustee to distribute future cash dividends paid on shares of PCA common stock credited to their PCA common stock ESOP directly to them.
-The election to receive cash dividends is made through the PCA Benefits Center and dividends will be reported as taxable income.
+Plan participants have the ability to instruct the Plan's trustee to distribute directly to them future cash dividends paid on shares of PCA common stock credited to their PCA common stock ESOP.
+The election to receive cash dividends is made through the PCA Benefits Center, and dividends will be reported as taxable income.